franklinqin0/blog/docs/blog/NB_linear_algebra.md

 An _orthogonal matrix_ is a square matrix whose rows are mutually **orthonormal** and whose columns are mutually orthonormal:
 $A A^{T} = A^{T} A = I$

-_Spectral decomposition_: any normal operator $M$ on a vector space V is diagonal with respect to some orthonormal basis for V .
+_Spectral decomposition_: any normal operator $M$ on a vector space $V$ is diagonal with respect to some orthonormal basis for $V$.
 Conversely, any diagonalizable operator is normal.

+TODO: put I2QC def here!

 Properties of real symmetrix matrix: